naomibaes/naomibaes.github.io/content/resources/psychology_corpus/index.md

   - dataset
 ---

-The psychology corpus contains 871,340 abstracts from 875 psychology journals, with a total of 144,366,128 words, sourced from E-Research and PubMed databases (1930-2019).
+The psychology corpus contains 871,340 abstracts from 875 psychology journals, sourced from E-Research and PubMed databases (1930-2019).

 <!--more-->